 There are a lot of budding entrepreneurs with amazing ideas and innovations that the world awaits.
-That said, there are certain skill sets an entrepreneur possesses to not only survive but to grow in the market.Many may believe that an entrepreneur does not need an MBA, and in some cases, it is true.
-But we must agree, that along with the required skills set, entering market with knowledge of business is very important, because a start up can only succeed and survive when technical knowledge teams up with sound business management.
+That said, there is certain skill sets an entrepreneur possesses to not only survive but to grow in the market.Many may believe that an entrepreneur does not need an MBA, and in some cases, it is true.
+But we must agree, that along with the required skills set, entering the market with knowledge of business is very important, because a startup can only succeed and survive when technical knowledge teams up with sound business management.

 Here are a few points that answer the question “Why an entrepreneur needs an MBA?”

-MBA institutes provides ground for trial and Error:
+MBA institutes provide ground for trial and Error:

 Entrepreneurship has seen a boom in past few years, and MBA has embraced the topic by offering courses, programs and events dedicated to entrepreneurship.

-It is said “Failure is the biggest teacher” and what better place to try out your ideas than at a B-school.
-If you fail, loss won’t be grave, in return you will learn that at least this is not the right way to do it.
+It is said, “Failure is the biggest teacher” and what better place to try out your ideas than at a B-school.
+If you fail, the loss won’t be grave, in return, you will learn that at least this is not the right way to do it.

 So, if you have an idea and you are not sure if it will work or not, do not hesitate to execute it at a B-school, because that is what you are there for “TO LEARN”.